President-elect Russ Kavalhuna at a receiption.

 Latest news

-President Montgomery with faculty and scholars
+President Montgomery with spring 2024 graduates

 Kevin Curiel-Vasquez in Sangren Hall.